IN2P3

 Presentation of the Institute

-IN2P3 was created 50 years ago to coordinate French research in nuclear and particle physics and is today a leading international organisation in these disciplines.
+IN2P3 was created more than 50 years ago to coordinate French research in nuclear and particle physics and is today a leading international organisation in these disciplines.
 It takes part in the most important and largest-scale experiments currently in progress or under development throughout the world.

 Through their research, the physicists of IN2P3 aim at finding answers to three fundamental questions.
 What are the fundamental constituents of the subatomic world and the forces governing them?
 How is nuclear matter structured?
 What is the Universe made of and how is it evolving?